OutSystems/docs-product/src/managing-the-applications-lifecycle/monitor-and-troubleshoot/troubleshoot-the-performance-of-an-application.md

 ## Example - Troubleshoot the Field Services App

 During the last couple of days, we received emails complaining about the performance of the Field Services app.
-End-users are complaining about getting timeout messages when loading the Dashboard screen.
+End users are complaining about getting timeout messages when loading the Dashboard screen.

 [Analytics is enabled](<enable-analytics-for-an-environment.md>) for all applications in Production, so we can find out what's going on.
 In the infrastructure management console, navigate to the **Analytics** tab.